-- 3.1 UNBC is committed to supporting ethical conduct in its operations, including receiving, investigating, and responding to Disclosures and by providing information about PIDA, this Policy and the Procedures. - 3.2 UNBC fosters a culture in which Employees are encouraged to disclose Wrongdoing. - 3.3 Disclosures must be managed in an expeditious, fair and proportionate manner. - 3.3 Disclosures received under this Policy are investigated in accordance with the principles of procedural fairness. - 3.4 UNBC does not commit or tolerate Reprisals against Employees who, in good faith, make a request for advice, make a Disclosure, cooperate in an Investigation or make a complaint about Reprisal, or against any Service Provider which has cooperated in an Investigation, under this Policy.
+- 3.1 UNBC is committed to supporting ethical conduct in its operations, including receiving, investigating, and responding to Disclosures, and by providing information about PIDA, this Policy, and the Procedures. - 3.2 UNBC fosters a culture in which Employees are encouraged to disclose Wrongdoing. - 3.3 Disclosures must be managed in an expeditious, fair, and proportionate manner. - 3.3 Disclosures received under this Policy are investigated in accordance with the principles of procedural fairness. - 3.4 UNBC does not commit or tolerate Reprisals against Employees who, in good faith, make a request for advice, make a Disclosure, cooperate in an Investigation or make a complaint about Reprisal under this Policy.

-3.5 UNBC is committed to protecting the privacy of Disclosers, Respondents and those who cooperate in Investigations in a manner that is consistent with its obligations under PIDA and the Freedom of Information and Protection of Privacy Act (FIPPA).
+- 3.5 UNBC does not commit or tolerate Reprisals against any Service Provider which has cooperated in an Investigation under this Policy. - 3.5 UNBC is committed to protecting the privacy of Disclosers, Respondents and those involved in Investigations in a manner that is consistent with PIDA and the Freedom of Information and Protection of Privacy Act (FIPPA).